 While a lot of burnout risk is focused on employees who are over-worked or overloaded, the other extreme also carries a similar risk.
 Employees who are not included in work networks can also become frustrated with the lack of support and inability to get work done.
 Employees can face a sense of isolation from a variety of sources.
 They can be excluded from their team meetings or have limited access to leadership, making it harder to showcase their work and skills.
 The pandemic-driven remote work drove a huge sense of isolation for many, who felt they were out of sight, out of mind.

-One quick proxy for measuring this sense of isolation in employees is by identifying how many have fewer than 3 strong collaborators.
+One quick proxy for measuring this sense of isolation in employees is by identifying how many have fewer than 5 strong collaborators in a week.
 Those employees are ones who often feel left out and disconnected from the rest of the organization.
-Fewer than 3 collaborators also indicate low access to leadership and decision-makers.
+Fewer than 3 collaborators is a "red flag" indicating low access to leadership and decision-makers.

 Metric to track: % of the team with fewer than 3 collaborators